 When is the Xbox Series X release date?

 The Xbox One was released in North America on November 22, 2013; the Xbox 360 dropped on the same date in 2005, and the original Xbox launched on November 15, 2001.
-Microsoft has never broken its release date tradition, but this year could be the first time that changes due to coronavirus.
+Microsoft has stuck with tradition, but is launching the Series X five days earlier than any other Xbox before it.

 How much will the Xbox Series X cost?

-In a June 8 interview with the BBC, Spencer noted that he was well aware of how important a reasonable price point will be this year with the economic hardships that have befallen many people around the world because of the coronavirus pandemic.
+In a June 2020 interview with the BBC, Xbox chief Phil Spencer noted that he was well aware of how important a reasonable price point will be this year with the economic hardships that have befallen many people around the world because of the coronavirus pandemic.

 "[The] strategy is centered around the player, not the device," he said.
 "We see the impact of people getting furloughed and layoffs.
 It's tough.
 And we are a leisure activity.
 We're not a requirement ...
 So we want to be really tuned in to that as we launch.
 How can we make it as affordable as possible?
 How can we give buyers choice?"